deccer/OpenGL-Getting-Started/docs/01-basics/02-basic-window-and-triangle.md

 ![Tests & Blending](graphics-pipeline-08-tests-blending.png)

 I would like to call this stage `Output Merger`, just like Microsoft did name this stage in DirectX.
 It makes more sense since in this stage all relevant output is merged into the final output.
-This could mean output to multiple framebuffers, while alpha, blending, stencil and depth testing is happening.
+This could mean output to single or multiple framebuffers, while alpha, blending, stencil and depth testing is happening.

 # Compute Pipeline